ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 - Students selecting a GPA adjustment for a course required to graduate with their declared program must retake this course unless the dean of the college in which they are enrolled approves a suitable substitution.

-- The original GPA (includes any courses under the GPA Adjustment policy) will be used in determining eligibility for Latin honors, distinction or other recognition, as well as satisfactory academic progress eligibility for federal financial aid, based upon the entirety of students’ undergraduate academic career and record of academic performance.
+- The unadjusted GPA — including all courses subject to the GPA Adjustment policy — will be used in determining undergraduate eligibility for Latin honors and satisfactory academic progress for federal financial aid, based on the students’ complete undergraduate or graduate academic record.

-- A student may submit multiple requests for GPA adjustment until the maximum six courses is met or the student graduates with that degree or certificate, whichever comes first.
+- A student may submit multiple requests for GPA adjustment until the maximum number of courses are met.
 Students cannot request this policy for a course in a degree or certificate program after that degree or certificate has been awarded.

 - Once the course grade and credit hours have been removed from the student’s GPA and earned hours, they will not, under any circumstances, be reinstated.

-- A graduate school may review a student’s complete undergraduate record (including any courses under the GPA Adjustment policy) when making admission decisions.
+- A graduate school or academic program may, at its discretion, review a student’s complete academic record, including any courses subject to the GPA Adjustment policy, when making admission decisions.

 Forms/Instructions

-Students must contact an academic advisor to begin an application.
+- Students must contact their academic advisor or program coordinator to begin an application.

 Additional Resources